 Beautiful Aged Terracotta Pot Paint Makeover

 Hi friends!
-I’m here to share a really simple way to makeover those terracotta planter pots, if the orange clay look isn’t to your liking, or fitting in with your design vision for your outdoor spaces.
-It’s really easy and I promise you can’t mess it up.
+I’m here to share a really simple way to makeover those terracotta planter pots.
+If the orange clay look isn’t to your liking, or fitting in with your design vision for your indoor or outdoor spaces, this is a quick paint makeover project that I promise you can’t mess up!
 The most effort I expended was cleaning all my pots and saucers before I began!
 While I find beauty in the warm, baked clay color of the pots in their natural state, they just didn’t look good with my current patio situation.
 So I grabbed some paint, and you can too!

 You will only need a few things for this project: